cervoise/blog/certifications/SLAE/Exo1-Bind_Shell.md

 ### Handle the path

-For the PATH pushed on the stack we have to add padding to avoid null byte by adding slashe(s).
+For the PATH pushed on the stack we have to add padding to avoid null byte by adding slash(es).

 ```python
 if (len(path) % 4) != 0: